 This motherboard is mainly configured in firmware, which simplifies configuration.
 There are also a few hardware settings.
 The hardware settings are configured using standard jumper switches.
-The motherboard has five jumper switches.
-The first section is about the two BIOS-related jumpers and the second about the three hardware configuration jumpers.
+The motherboard has three jumper switches.
+The first section is about the a BIOS-related jumper and the second about the two hardware configuration jumpers.

-BIOS-Related Jumpers
+The BIOS-Related Jumper

-Jumper JP6: Clear CMOS Memory
+Jumper JCMOS1: Clear CMOS Memory

-JP6 is a jumper switch, but it does not set a hardware configuration setting.
+JCMOS1 is a jumper switch, but it does not set a hard-ware configuration setting.
 The BIOS CMOS Setup Utility creates a system configuration record that is stored in CMOS memory in the real-time clock chip.
 If the configuration record data becomes corrupted or is destroyed, or if the CMOS Setup Utility settings are changed to an unusable configuration, the motherboard may not run properly or at all.
-JP6 provides a means to delete the configuration data stored in CMOS memory and reset the configuration to the CMOS Setup Utility's Optimized Defaults.
+JCMOS1 provides a means to delete the configuration data stored in CMOS memory and reset the configuration to the CMOS Setup Utility's Optimized Defaults.

 Follow this procedure to clear CMOS memory.
-The jumper is beside the coin battery.
-If necessary, refer to the board diagram and key in Chapter 2 for the location of the JP6 jumper.
+If necessary, refer to the motherboard diagram and key in Chapter 2 for the jumper location.

 - 1. Turn off and unplug the system.
 Remove the system housing cover (see documentation if necessary). - 2.
-Set JP6 to the Clear CMOS position by placing the jumper cap over pins 2 and 3 for one minute. - 3.
+Set JCMOS1 to the Clear CMOS position by placing the jumper cap over pins 2 and 3 for one minute. - 3.
 Return the jumper cap to the Normal position. - 4.
 Replace the system housing cover, plug in the system and turn it on. - 5.
 Run the CMOS Setup utility and load the Optimized Defaults.
 You can then enter any custom settings you require. - 6.
 Save the settings as you exit the program and restart the computer.